flipz357/flipz357.github.io/index.md

 I have given invited talks on these topics:

-*Similar, but why?
+- *Similar, but why?
 Studies on Semantic Text Similarity* at University of Dusseldorf.

-*Metrics of meaning representations and their interesting applications* (Two talks) 1) at DMR workshop at International Conference for Comp.
+- *Metrics of meaning representations and their interesting applications* (Two talks) 1) at DMR workshop at International Conference for Comp.
 Semantics, 2023, Nancy, France.
 2) AM4AS Workshop at TALN 2025, Marseille.

-*NLP and linguistics* (Three talks) 1) @Text+ Plenary, 2024, Mannheim, Germany.
+- *NLP and linguistics* (Three talks) 1) @Text+ Plenary, 2024, Mannheim, Germany.
 2) at NLP seminar series at National Research Council, Canada.
 3) European Research Network Universality, Diversity, and Originality in Language Technology.
+{: style="list-style-type: '- ';"}